Notes

 versions

-that were installed on, and tailored to, specific computer brands.
+that were installed on, and tailored to, specific computer brands and their hardware components.

 Similarly, some online sellers still offer greatly outdated versions